 The extra-sensory paranormal ability of clairempathy or ‘psychic empathy’ is not yet recognized in mainstream science, but that does not make it any less bona fide for the highly sensitive people who experience these empathic psychic phenomena as a daily reality.
 Despite the lack of academic interest, and contrary to widespread skepticism, there is a growing body of anecdotal evidence and a significant collection of scientific data steadily gaining momentum to offer intriguing clues to the psycho-physiological experiences of empaths, intuitives, sensitives and psychics all over the world.

-There is an energy interaction or energy exchange takes place between me and them.
-I perceive these vivid psychic or paranormal impressions of other’s energy on a daily basis, and I utilize it to the best of my ability for the greater good in my work as a professional psychic medium when I consult with clients all over the world.
+There is an energy interaction or energy exchange that takes place between me and them.
+I experience these vivid psychic or paranormal impressions of other’s energy on a daily basis, and I utilize it to the best of my ability in my work as a professional psychic medium, consulting with clients all over the world.

 The term ‘sentience’ refers to awareness, or consciousness of a sensation or a feeling.
 Sentience does not involve thought, or logic, or reason.
 It involves spontaneous feeling or sensing, instead of rational thinking or deduction.
-Clairempathy therefore is an energy perception or sentient response that has no rational or logical origin.
-It is a form of perception which is experienced as a tactile, physical sensation, or an emotional feeling.
-My clairsentient or clairempathic experiences are uncanny and very real, as many of my friends, family, colleagues and clients will attest.
+Clairempathy therefore is an energy perception, or sentient response, that has no rational or logical origin.
+It is a form of perception which is experienced as a tactile, physical sensation... or an emotional feeling.
+My clairsentient or clairempathic experiences are uncanny and very real, as many of my friends, family and clients will attest.

 Online forums, social media support groups and consultation services for this purpose are expanding in cyberspace, as more of us are coming together to exchange information about our empathic psychic experiences.
 Our real life stories are increasingly coming out of the ‘paranormal closet’ and into the public domain.
 This growing collection of anecdotal evidence cannot be disregarded or ignored indefinitely.
 English author Quentin Crisp famously stated, “In an expanding universe, time is on the side of the outcast.
 Those who once inhabited the suburbs of human contempt find that without changing their address they eventually live in the metropolis.”